nielsbasjes/codeowners/README.md

 # What is this
 1) A Java library to read a CODEOWNERS file.
-2) A Java library to read a .gitignore file.
+2) A Java library to read a/all .gitignore file(s) in directory.
 3) An extra rule for the Maven Enforcer plugin to check the CODEOWNERS against the actual project files.
 (See Usage below)

 The intended goal is to make the build fail if the codeowners file does not cover all files and directories in the project.